-Process CEO Top 4 Highest Paid Management Officers (1) Fixed remuneration The Board of Directors shall fix the salaries and bonuses of all officers.
-The fact that any officer is a director shall not preclude him from voting upon the resolution fixing the same.
-(2) Variable remuneration (3) Per diem allowance The Company has no significant or special arrangements of any kind as regard to the compensation of all officers other than the funded, noncontributory tax-qualified retirement plans covering all regular (4) Bonus (5) Stock Options and other financial instruments proportionately with Negros Naviga of the company's officers is shared ation Co., Inc. (NENACO), its parent is equivalent to the 80% compensation (6) Others (specify) be received by the officers conce ement plan, which by its very nature will erned only upon retirement from the sive any profit sharing nor any other s, options, bonuses, etc.
+Process CEO Top 4 Highest Paid Management Officers (1) Fixed remuneration alaries and bonuses of all officers.
+The I not preclude him from voting upon the (2) Variable remuneration resolution fixing the same.
+(3) Per diem allowance special arrangements of any kind as (4) Bonus all officers other than the funded, ement plans covering all regular (5) Stock Options and other financial instruments U U of the company's officers is shared ation Co., Inc. (NENACO), its parent is equivalent to the 80% compensation (6) Others (specify) be received by the officers conce ement plan, which by its very nature will erned only upon retirement from the eive any profit sharing nor any other s, options, bonuses, etc.